 On January 17, 2013, the Company, through its newly incorporated wholly owned subsidiary Pacific Imperial Brazil entered into an agreement with Companhia Baiana de Pesquisa Mineral (CBPM), a state-owned mineral exploration company in Brazil, whereby the Company acquired an option to earn a 100% interest in the Marcionilio nickel-copper property, subject to a 3% net smelter return royalty retained by CBPM.
 In accordance with the agreement, the Company is committed to expend R\$500,000 (approximately Cdn\$238,100) during the first year and, if the Company elects to continue, an additional R\$500,000 during the second year for a total of R\$1,000,000 (approximately Cdn\$476,200).
 The Company may terminate the agreement within 12 months from the date of the agreement.
-However, if the Company does not expend at least R\$500,000 within the first 12 months, the Company is committed to expend a total of R\$1,000,000 on the property or pay CBPM for the deficiency in cash.
+However, if the Company does not expend at least R\$500,000 within the first 12 months, the Company is required to pay CBPM for the deficiency in cash.
+After 12 months from the date of the agreement, the Company is committed to expend a total of R\$1,000,000 on the property or pay CBPM for the deficiency in cash.
 The Property is about 10,090 hectares in size, and is located in east-central Bahia State.

 On September 19, 2013, the Company entered into a binding letter of intent to sell its interest in its wholly owned Brazilian subsidiary which holds the right to acquire 100% in Marcionilio property in Brazil.
 In consideration, the Company will receive 2% net smelter royalty on any future production.
-This transaction is subject to shareholder and regulatory approval.